Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Introduction

-Third, we discuss the generalization of the proposed approach.
-Specifically, we extract an optimization framework to handle general utility functions and, in particular, explore its applicability to max-min fairness and energy efficiency maximization.
-Furthermore, we discuss the extension of the proposed framework to multiuser multi-input multi-output (MU-MIMO) systems.
+\emph{3) Generalization of the proposed approach}.
+We extract an optimization framework to handle general utility functions and, in particular, explore its applicability to max-min fairness and energy efficiency maximization problems.
+In addition, we discuss how the proposed framework can be extended to more general multiuser multiple-input multiple-output (MU-MIMO) systems, statistical channel state information (CSI) settings, practical finite-resolution BD-RIS implementations, and other BD-RIS operational modes.

-To the best of our knowledge, the proposed approach is the first architecture-independent framework for BD-RIS optimization.
+To the best of our knowledge, the proposed approach is the first architecture-independent framework for BD-RIS optimization { in general multiuser systems}.
 In addition, simulation results demonstrate that, when applied to group- and fully-connected BD-RISs, our approach achieves a superior trade-off between sum-rate performance and computational efficiency compared to the existing state-of-the-art algorithms in \cite{PDD,twostage}.
 For the transmit power minimization problem, our approach attains lower transmit power with significantly reduced computational complexity than the only existing algorithm in \cite{PDD}.

 \emph{Organization}: The rest of the paper is organized as follows.
 We first introduce the system model and problem formulations in Section \ref{sec:2}.
 In Sections \ref{sec:3} and \ref{sec:4}, we propose efficient pp-ADMM algorithms for solving the sum-rate maximization and transmit power minimization problems of BD-RIS-aided MU-MISO systems, respectively.
 In Section \ref{sec:generalization}, we discuss the generalization of the proposed optimization framework.
 The effectiveness and efficiency of the proposed approaches are verified through extensive simulations in Section \ref{sec:5}.
 Finally, the paper is concluded in Section \ref{sec:6}.